-Enjoy a Festival Christmas at the Homestead
+Enjoy A Festival Christmas at the Homestead

-The Utah Shakespeare Festival and the Frontier Homestead State Park Museum are once again partnering to provide Christmas at the Homestead and Holiday Market.
+CEDAR CITY, UT — The Utah Shakespeare Festival and the Frontier Homestead State Park Museum are once again partnering to provide Christmas at the Homestead and Holiday Market.
 Offering just the right mix of Christmas magic and old-style “frontier” celebration, this fun, family friendly, and affordable kick-off to the Christmas season has become an increasingly popular annual event for southern Utah residents and visitors.

 “Christmas at the Homestead gives us a chance to celebrate our rich heritage, give something back to the community, and offer an exceptional shopping experience during the Holiday Market,” said Park Manager Todd Prince.

-Christmas at the Homestead will feature lighting design by Festival Properties Director Benjamin Hohman—as well as Santa; free hot chocolate, popcorn, and baked treats; and different entertainment, Christmas stories, activities, and crafts each evening.
+Christmas at the Homestead will feature lighting design by Festival Properties Director Benjamin Hohman—as well as Santa; free hot chocolate, popcorn, and other treats; and different entertainment, Christmas stories, activities, and crafts each evening.
 Details will be announced at a future date.

 In addition, the Holiday Market on Friday and Saturday will offer visitors an opportunity to shop in an old-fashioned pioneer atmosphere and purchase unique, one-of-a-kind gifts for everyone on your shopping list.
 More than thirty artisans from all over the region will be there with their hand-crafted wares.

 Walking through the various museum structures throughout the week, visitors will get a feeling of yesteryear.
 Each building will be decorated with a themed tree and other decorations.
 Roving musicians will entertain holiday revelers as they walk among the various buildings.